 Know your limitations and select a position that best accommodates your situation.
 For instance, after reading the job description for a “Packer,” I knew right away that wasn’t for me.
 My back hurts if I stand in one place for too long, so I chose to be a Picker because it was clear I would be walking.
 Regardless of the position you choose, however, you’ll most likely have an adjustment phase to get through since most people are not used to standing and moving (frequently on concrete) for over 9 1/2 hours a day.
 Some fulfillment centers have even longer hours.

 Don’t take it for granted.
 As with any job, there will be things about this one you don’t like.
 Always remember, though, it is what you make it and it’s temporary!
 And for the money and accommodations provided in exchange for your temporary employment, it’s a pretty good deal!
 Even with the newly implemented campground stipend and slightly lower bonus, you’re still making well above $15.00 per hour.
-Also, and this is important… all previous Work Campers get first dibs at a returning position before Amazon allows the general public to apply.
+Also, and this is important… all previous Work Campers get first dibs at a returning position before new Work Campers.
 So, if you want to return each year, you have to do a good job.
 As a “returnee”, Amazon will check your “re-hire eligibility” status each year.
 We assume this means Amazon looks back at your previous year(s) with the company and determines if you did a “good job” (stayed on task, reached your quota, showed up every day, was on time, etc.) before offering you another position.
 Apparently, we did a “good enough” job because we are both eligible for re-hire… YAY!

 We hope this post provides you with information you can use, but don’t hesitate to contact us if you have any questions.
-Thanks for reading and don’t forget to subscribe to our Blog, and check us out on Facebook, Instagram and Twitter!
+Thanks for reading and don’t forget to subscribe to our Blog and check us out on Facebook, Instagram and Twitter!